sheehan/job-dsl-gradle-example/README.md

 [JobScriptsSpec](src/test/groovy/com/dslexample/JobScriptsSpec.groovy)
 will loop through all DSL files and make sure they don't throw any exceptions when processed.

+## Debug XML

+* `./gradlew debugXml -Dpattern=<pattern>` runs the DSL and writes the XML output to files in `build/debug-xml`

+This can be useful if you want to inspect the generated XML before check-in.

 ## Seed Job

 You can create the example seed job via the Rest API Runner (see below) using the pattern `jobs/seed.groovy`.